This 5E Fighter guide covers the latest fighting styles and subclasses from the Players Handbook to Xanathar’s Guide to Everything.

 - Deep Gnome [ +1 Dex] Ah the…svirfneblin… Superiour darkvision can be tasty if you’re underground a lot, though there are better options.
 Goes a little further with Eldritch Knights..
 [SCAG]

 - Half-Elf: [+2 Cha, and +1 to ???]
 Here are some of those good elf features along with a plus to CHA and one other.
-Many Bards of all strings will want to consider this one

 - Half-Orc: [+2 Str, and +1 Con] Darkvision, deadlier crits, avoid a KO once a day and free Intimidation proficiency.
 Doesn’t get much better for STR-Fighters.

 - Tiefling [+1 Int and +2 Cha] It’s a +2 to CHA which is not ideal, you could do something with the Int if you’re the right subclass.
 The Feral Tiefling variant has a little more appeal with the +2 Dex.

 - Tiefling Variant [+1 Int and +2 Dex] An interesting option especially with winged.
 [SCAG]

 Dungeon Master’s Guide Races [DMG]

 - Aasimar: [+2 Cha] Charisma and resistance are great, but the spells are kind of crappy.
 [DMG]]

 - Eladrin: A fancy version of the Elf with a teleport ‘Misty Step’.
 [DMG]